 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Isolated loose flooring was detected underfoot.
+Isolated loose flooring was detected under foot.

 Internal joinery and kitchen fittings Repair category 1 Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.
-Low level internal glazing should be checked for safety glass.
+An additional banister may be required at the bottom of the staircase.